mozilla-services/docs/source/storage/apis-1.2.rst

 Collections
 -----------

-Each BSO is assigned to a collection with other related BSO.
+Each BSO is assigned to a collection with other related BSOs.
 Collection names may be up to 32 characters long, and must contain only characters from the urlsafe-base64 alphaebet (i.e. alphanumeric characters, underscore and hyphen) and the period.